sxflynn/electionsim/README.md

 *  `"IND":{"Jenny McKenna":0.90` This says that given a single instance of a voter with the `IND` profile, there is a 90% probability that they will add Jenny McKenna to their ballot.

 #### If a voter can only choose 2 candidates, but has a 90%+ probability of choosing 3, what happens?
-The program has a simple tie-breaking feature to ensure every voter only selects 2 candidates.
-If a voter ends up selecting 3 candidates, two winners will be chosen from random.
+The program has a simple tie-breaking feature to ensure every voter only selects the number of candidates declared in the `ballotWinners` variable.
+Assuming you set that value to `2`, if a voter ends up selecting 3 candidates, two winners will be chosen from random.
 Over hundreds of voters and hundreds of election sims, this introduces a small amount of entropy into the results.

 #### Where do voter profile numbers come from?
 In a typical local election, there are no polls to draw from to guess electoral outcomes.
 That means that you have to use your own knowledge and intuition to assign these numbers.
 Given that school board elections have become polarized, you can make an educated guess on how likely a `DEM` or `GOP` voter would select a specific candidate.